Python for Network & Systems Engineering

 - Worked example: consuming web APIs

-- Further important data types: sets and collections
+- Further important data types: namedtuples and sets

 - Classes and objects

 - Reading and writing essential data formats: JSON, CSV, Excel, SQL

 - Data fusion: joining & merging datasets

 - Summarisation with “group by” operations; pivot tables; hierarchical indices; reshaping data

 - Handling dates, times, and time-series

 - Interactive visualisation and data exploration with Altair